A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ4: How well do DL tasks perform in supporting various SE tasks?

-We observed that many papers did not analyze the complexity or generalizability of their implemented models.
+In addition to the primary studies major objectives, we also observed that many papers did not analyze the complexity or generalizability of their implemented models.
 Thus to examine this further, we analyzed our primary studies through the lends of Occam's Razor and model efficiency.
-A valid question for many proposed DL techniques applied to SE tasks is whether the complexity of the model is worth the gains in effectiveness or automation for a given task, as recent research has illustrated~\cite{Fu:FSE'16}.
+A valid question for many proposed DL techniques applied to SE tasks is whether the complexity of the model is worth the gains in effectiveness or automation for a given task, as recent research has illustrated~\cite{FuFSE16}.
 This concept is captured in a notion known as \textit{Occam's Razor}.
 Occam's Razor is defined by two major viewpoints: 1) "Given two models with the same generalization error, the simpler one should be preferred because simplicity is desirable"~\cite{10.5555/3000292.3000299}, 2) "Given two models with the same training-set error, the simpler one should be preferred because it is likely to have lower generalization error" \cite{10.5555/3000292.3000299}.
-In the context of our SLR, we aimed to investigate the concept of Occam's Razor through analyzing whether authors considered technically ``simpler'' baselines techniques in evaluating their approaches.
-In Figure \ref{fig:occams} we break the primary studies into three groups: 1) those that compare against less complex models and analyze the results; 2) those that manipulate the complexity of their own model by testing a variety of layers or nodes per layer; 3) those that did not have any Occam's Razor consideration.
+In the context of our SLR, we aimed to investigate the concept of Occam's Razor through analyzing whether authors considered technically ``simpler'' baseline techniques in evaluating their approaches.
+In Figure \ref{fig:occams} we break the primary studies into four groups: 1) those that compare against less complex models and analyze the results; 2) those that manipulate the complexity of their own model by testing a variety of layers or nodes per layer; 3) those that perform both; 4) those that did not have any Occam's Razor consideration.
+Note that these are overlapping groupings and so the sum of papers exceeds the number of papers in our SLR.